-- Ap1 2.4.1 You are a family member of an UK national if you are one of the following: - a) a spouse or civil partner of the person; - a direct descendant of the person or the person's spouse or civil partner who is under the age of 21; e.g. child or grandchild.
-Those who are 21 years or over will need to provide evidence of dependency; - c) a dependent direct ascendant of the person or the person's spouse or civil partner e.g. parent or grandparent.
-This is only applicable if you and the person left the UK and exercised a right of residence in the EEA and/or Switzerland. - Ap1 2.4.2 You will be eligible to pay a UK fee if one of the below categories apply to you; - Ap1 2.4.3 You are a family member of a UK national and the below apply; - a) you are a family member of a UK national on the first day of the Seasonal Academic year of your module; and - b) you have been ordinarily resident in the UK and Islands for the three years prior to the first day of the Seasonal Academic year of your module; and - c) you are ordinarily resident in the UK on the first day of the Seasonal Academic year of your module. - Ap1 2.4.4 You and your UK national family member have had a period of residence in Europe or the EU overseas territories and the below apply; - a) you are a family member of a UK national on the first day of the Seasonal Academic year of your module; and - b) on 31st December 2020 you and your UK national family member were either ordinarily resident in; - the EEA (excluding the UK), Switzerland, and the EU overseas territories or;
+- Ap1 2.4.1 You are a family member of an UK national if you are one of the following: - a) a spouse or civil partner of the person. - b) a direct descendant of the person or the person's spouse or civil partner who is under the age of 21 e.g. child or grandchild.
+Those who are 21 years or over will need to provide evidence of dependency. - c) a dependent direct ascendant of the person or the person's spouse or civil partner e.g. parent or grandparent.
+This is only applicable if you and the person left the UK and exercised a right of residence in the EEA and/or Switzerland. - Ap1 2.4.2 You will be eligible to pay a UK fee if one of the below categories apply to you: - Ap1 2.4.3 You are a family member of a UK national and the below apply: - a) you are a family member of a UK national on the first day of the Seasonal Academic year of your module; and - b) you have been ordinarily resident in the UK and Islands for the three years prior to the first day of the Seasonal Academic year of your module; and - c) you are ordinarily resident in the UK on the first day of the Seasonal Academic year of your module. - Ap1 2.4.4 You and your UK national family member have had a period of residence in Europe or the EU overseas territories and the below apply: - a) you are a family member of a UK national on the first day of the Seasonal Academic year of your module; and

-Version number: 1.1 Approved by: Delegate of Director, Academic Services Effective from: 1 August 2021 Date for review: March 2022
+Version number: 1.0 Approved by: Delegate of Director, Academic Services Effective from: 1 August 2022 Date for review: March 2023

-- the UK, provided this period of ordinary residence started after 31st December 2017 and immediately followed a period of ordinary residence in the EEA (excluding the UK), Switzerland, and the EU overseas territories; and - c) you and your UK National family member have been ordinarily resident in the UK, the EEA, Switzerland, the EU overseas territories and the British overseas territories (these do not include the British overseas territories for the period 1st January 2021 to the first day of the Seasonal Academic Year of your module) for the three years prior to the first day of the Seasonal Academic Year of your module; or - d) you have been ordinarily resident in the UK, the EEA, Switzerland and the EU overseas territories for the period 1st January 2021 to the first day of the Seasonal Academic Year of your module; and - e) your UK National family member has been ordinarily resident in the UK, the EEA, Switzerland, the EU overseas territories and the British overseas territories (these do not include the British overseas territories for the period 1st January 2021 to the first day of the Seasonal Academic Year of your module) for the three years prior to the first day of the Seasonal Academic Year of your module; and - f) your UK National family member has exercised a right of residence in an EU country other than the UK before 1st January 2021; and - g) you will be ordinarily and lawfully resident in the UK on the first day of the Seasonal Academic year of your module. - Ap1 2.4.5 You and your UK family member have exercised a right of residence in the EEA and Switzerland and the below apply; - You and your UK family member left the UK and exercised a right of residence in the EEA and Switzerland before 1st January 2021, having already been settled in the UK and; - b) on 31st December 2020 you were either ordinarily resident in; - the EEA (excluding the UK), Switzerland, the EU overseas territories and the British overseas territories or;
+- b) on 31st December 2020 you and your UK national family member were either ordinarily resident in; - the EEA (excluding the UK), Switzerland, and the EU overseas territories or; - the UK, provided this period of ordinary residence started after 31st December 2017 and immediately followed a period of ordinary residence in the EEA (excluding the UK), Switzerland, and the EU overseas territories; and - c) you and your UK National family member have been ordinarily resident in the UK, the EEA, Switzerland, the EU overseas territories and the British overseas territories (these do not include the British overseas territories for the period 1st January 2021 to the first day of the Seasonal Academic Year of your module) for the three years prior to the first day of the Seasonal Academic Year of your module; or - d) you have been ordinarily resident in the UK, the EEA, Switzerland and the EU overseas territories for the period 1st January 2021 to the first day of the Seasonal Academic Year of your module; and - e) your UK National family member has been ordinarily resident in the UK, the EEA, Switzerland, the EU overseas territories and the British overseas territories (these do not include the British overseas territories for the period 1st January 2021 to the first day of the Seasonal Academic Year of your module) for the three years prior to the first day of the Seasonal Academic Year of your module; and - f) your UK National family member has exercised a right of residence in an EU country other than the UK before 1st January 2021; and - g) you will be ordinarily and lawfully resident in the UK on the first day of the Seasonal Academic year of your module.